aiman-al-masoud/deixiscript/docs/notes/notes.md

 Make PRECISE AstNode interfaces for cleaner evalAst.

-error out if trying to define CST for unknown kind of AST.
-philosophy: fixed ASTs, custom CSTs.
+error out if trying to define CST for unknown kind of AST. philosophy: fixed ASTs, custom CSTs.

 work on a framework to define complement-related syntax/morphology across different languages using a basic set of "'case' markers" that can be used to extract info back from the parsed AST independently of syntax.

 https://en.wikipedia.org/wiki/List_of_grammatical_cases

 maybe make "for" dative.

 # grammatical cases

-* nominativo ---> subject
+- nominativo ---> subject
-* accusativo/oggetto ---> object
+- accusativo/oggetto ---> object
-* genitivo (of, saxon-s) ---> owner
+- genitivo (of, saxon-s) ---> owner
-* dativo (to) ---> receiver
+- dativo (to) ---> receiver
-* ablativo (from) ---> origin
+- ablativo (from) ---> origin
-* stato-in-luogo (in/on/at) ---> location
+- stato-in-luogo (in/on/at) ---> location
-* strumentale (by) ---> means
+- strumentale (by) ---> means
-* compagnia (with) ---> companion
+- compagnia (with) ---> companion

 ... w/ corresponding prepositions or case markings.

-# 0 remove AstNode replacing it with more precise interfaces
-# 0.5 remove .links and maybe .list
+# 0.5 AstNode.list

 # 1 add location complement to log verb for debugging
-# 2 add back some TESTS

 # syntaxmap should be a {[astType:AstType] : Syntax[]}, multiple possible syntaxes for each AST.

-# remove anys from
+# remove anys from:

-* evalAst
+- evalAst
-* KoolParser
+- KoolParser
-* AstNode
+- AstNode